Tired of uneven sidewalks and driveways? Learn how to easily and efficiently raise a concrete slab using foam and a slab jack.

 Using a grout bag to spread a small amount of cement in each hole will reduce cleanup.
 Fill the holes to the rim, then use a steel towel to smooth out the cement’s surface.
 Patch one hole at a time to prevent the grout from hardening and leaving a lump in your slab.

-If you don't have access to a grout bag, you can use the trowel to scoop the cement into the holes then even out the surface.
+If you don’t have access to a grout bag, you can use the trowel to scoop the cement into the holes and then even out the surface.

 Step 5: Enjoy your newly-leveled cement slab

 After you’ve finished raising and patching your concrete, you can use your driveway, sidewalk, or patio in about 30 minutes.

 Take care to let the foam harden for a half-hour before walking, driving, or replacing furniture to ensure that your concrete stays leveled and smooth.

 If you don’t have access to pumping equipment, don’t worry.
 You can still take on this home improvement project.

 Homeowners can easily pour the foam by hand through drilled injection holes, although the manual application method requires more time, elbow grease, and precision when placing the foam.

 Choose the technique that works best for your project, budget, and available tools.
 Both options will result in elevated slabs that will look great and last for decades.